Parameter At-Rest Security

 Apicize stores data in three different types of files:

-- Local Global Parameters (globals.json) Storage of parameters available for all workbooks that are *not* intended to be shared.
-This file is stored in your OS user's configuration directory under "/apicize"
+• Vault (Local Global) Parameters (globals.json): Storage of parameters available for all workbooks that are not intended to be shared.
+This file is stored in your OS user's configuration directory in a directory named "apicize"

 If you want to secure parameters like Authorization and Certificates, you need to do the following:

-- When using "Workbook (Private)" Make sure to exclude .apicize-priv from your source control configuration (ex. include this suffix in .gitignore)
+2. When using "Workbook (Private)", make sure to exclude .apicize-priv from your source control configuration (ex. include this suffix in .gitignore)

 Securing Test Execution